 About The PARCC Test

 The GreatKids State Test Guide for Parents explains the skills and content in all the math and English language arts categories.
 For instance, the guide shows you the types of skills that need to be mastered in each area of the 5th grade math score.
-You can also take a “deeper dive” for a more in-depth understanding of how you can help your child, as a parent.View More ›
+You can also take a ‘deeper dive’ to better understand how you can help your child.Learn More »

 Visit Understandthescore.org for a step-by-step walkthrough of what your child's score report means.